bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 `BambuserLiveVideoShoppingPlayer` lets you add a Bambuser Live Video Shopping (LVS) Player to your app.

-The LVS player can be used to watch live and recorded shows, with UI overlays to let you interact with the show.
+The LVS player can be used to watch live and recorded shows, with UI overlays that lets users interact with the show.

-The LVS player can be configured to great extent.
-Once a player is loaded, you can listen for events that are emitted by the player and perform player-specific functions.
+The LVS player can be configured to great extent and also lets you listen for player emitted events and perform player-specific functions.

 `BambuserLiveVideoShoppingPlayer` supports iOS 13+ and can be used with `UIKit` and `SwiftUI`.